Deadly Blessing: Release

 Universal Pictures, the primary distributor for PolyGram-produced films at the time, chose not to pick up the finished project; it was instead released in theaters by United Artists and was the final United Artists film to be owned by Transamerica Corporation after being acquired by Metro-Goldwyn-Mayer on July 28, 1981.

 United Artists released Deadly Blessing theatrically in the United States on August 14, 1981.
 During some of the film's theatrical exhibitions, independent theater owners would eliminate the final twist ending scene in the film—its sole supernatural sequence—in which the incubus bursts through the floor and drags Martha Schmidt (Maren Jensen) below.

 Home media

 Embassy Home Entertainment released the film on VHS in 1986.

 On January 22, 2013, Scream Factory released a Collector's Edition of the film on Blu-ray and DVD under license from Universal Studios.

+In March 2026, Kino Lorber announced a 4K UHD release of the film featuring a new HDR/Dolby Vision master, which was released on July 28, 2026.

 Reception

 Box office

 The film was a modest box office success, grossing $8,279,042.